Network Function Virtualization?

 NFV?
 What’s it all about?
-A back to basics look at the emerging technology.
-No time to read?
-You can checkout the video instead…
+A back to basics look at this technology.

 Network equipment – Likes switches, routers, telephone exchanges – all live in their own individual box.
 A box that really only does one thing, but does it well.